 All of Eni's people, stakeholders and other third parties, including contractors and suppliers' employees, can report any wrongdoing which extends to human rights violations, including modern slavery, as described in the internal regulation "Whistleblowing Reports received (including anonymously) by Eni SpA and its subsidiaries in Italy and abroad", in full confidence and without fear of retaliation.
 All the whistleblowing reports received are fully investigated and disclosed with the related appropriate remedial actions taken.
-Annual information about whistleblowing reports received and actions taken is published in Eni's Annual Report, in "Eni for Performance" and on the website4.
-As per 2020, no reports on modern slavery were received and confirmed.

-Moreover, an operational-level Grievance Mechanisms is defined based on a proactive and structured approach to receive, recognize, investigate, respond and resolve complaints from individuals or groups of individuals in a timely, planned and respectful manner.
-The Grievance Mechanism allows to manage risks and foster a positive relationship with stakeholders, as well as provide remediation in case of non-compliance.
+Annual information about whistleblowing reports received and actions taken is published in Eni's Annual Report, in "Eni for Performance" and on the website5.
+As per 2021, no whistleblowing reports on modern slavery were received and confirmed.
+Moreover, an operational-level Grievance Mechanism is defined based on a proactive and structured approach to receive, recognize, investigate, respond and resolve complaints from individuals or groups of individuals in a timely, planned and respectful manner.
+The Grievance Mechanism makes it possible to manage risks and foster a positive relationship with stakeholders, as well as provide remediation in case of non-compliance.
+No grievances were received in 2021 referring to modern slavery.
 Details are available in "Eni For Human Rights".